 - Use your state-approved medical marijuana card to walk into any licensed dispensary and buy medicinal marijuana in the form of liquids, gels, ointments, tinctures, oils, capsules, and vaporizable material

-So far, more than 100 physicians have been approved as practitioners for the state’s medical marijuana program, as stated by Philadelphia magazine.
-It’s likely for this number to increase as the state works out various kinks, and especially since Pennsylvania will eventually have up to 150 authorized dispensaries.
-It’s estimated by Pennsylvania lawmakers that medical marijuana patients should be able to receive medical marijuana in early 2018, which is exciting to say the least.
+More than 100 physicians have been approved as practitioners for the state’s medical marijuana program, as stated by Philadelphia magazine.
+It’s likely for this number to increase as the state works out various kinks.
+Pennsylvania currently has dispensaries around Philadelphia, Pittsburgh, and lots of spots in between.

 Benefits of Having a Medical Marijuana Card in Pennsylvania

-According to Pennsylvania law, patients who possess a medical marijuana card won’t be arrested, prosecuted, or sent to jail for using or holding marijuana as long as they don’t possess more than the state’s allowed amount.
+According to Pennsylvania law, medical consumers who possess a medical marijuana card won’t be arrested, prosecuted, or sent to jail for using or holding marijuana as long as they don’t possess more than the state’s allowed amount.

 Learn about the anatomy of the marijuana plant by reading the interesting article here.